 Scalding hot liquids can cause burns.
 After hearing about McDonald’s lawsuits, and seeing cups that say, “Caution, Liquid is Hot,” you might think that you can’t seek compensation for the damages if you are accidentally burned by excessively hot liquids.

 You may have not known that you were interacting with liquids of excessive temperatures.
 The business or person may not have taken proper precautions to help you avoid being burned by liquids.

 For example, hot water scald injuries at an early childhood care center or nursing home.
-If a child or elderly person is burned under these circumstances, the facility could be liable for the injuries sustained.
+The facility could be liable for burns of a child or elderly person.

 Every case is different.
 This is why it is extremely important to speak with an experienced burn injury attorney after you or your family member has suffered a traumatic scalding incident.

 Liquids that are commonly involved in scalding injuries:

 - Boiling water